-Generally VicRoads is responsible for management and funding of these roads.
-Construction standards are also determined by VicRoads and therefore these roads do not appear in the Schedule of Classifications that forms part of this Hierarchy.
+Generally Regional Roads Victoria is responsible for management and funding of these roads.
+Construction standards are also determined by Regional Roads Victoria and therefore these roads do not appear in the Schedule of Classifications that forms part of this Hierarchy.

-Where these roads pass through a 60km/hour zone in a built up area responsibility for the road is shared between Vic Roads and Council.
+Where these roads pass through a 60km/hour zone in a built-up area responsibility for the road is shared between Regional Roads Victoria and Council.

-Generally, Vic Roads accept responsibility for the central traffic lanes and shoulders from back of kerb to back of kerb, or, if there are no kerbs, between drainage lines.
-Council is responsible for the balance of the road reserve including footpaths.
-Council also accepts responsibility for some sections of road where there are areas designated for parking.
+Generally, Regional Roads Victoria accept responsibility for the central traffic lanes and shoulders from back of kerb to back of kerb, or, if there are no kerbs, between drainage lines.
+The council is responsible for the balance of the road reserve including footpaths.
+The council also accepts responsibility for some sections of road where there are areas designated for parking.

-A detailed agreement for demarcation of these responsibilities is based on "ROAD MANAGEMENT ACT [2004]", & the "Code of Practice, OPERATIONAL RESPONSIBILITY FOR PUBLIC ROADS".
+A detailed guideline for demarcation of these responsibilities is based on "ROAD MANAGEMENT ACT [2004]", and is in the "Code of Practice, OPERATIONAL RESPONSIBILITY FOR PUBLIC ROADS".